vlandham/captain_z/out/captain_z.md

 The pirates had stopped running to help those that had fallen back on their feet.
 Sally Snake Eye stood there with a confused look on her face.

-"But captain, why was our intruder... intruden?"
+"But captain, why was our intruder… intruden?"
 She asked.

 It was a good question.
 Captain Spears just stood there scratching his beard.
 His red eye now a pale purple hue.
 Truth be told, he didn't know what Captain Zephyr had been doing on his ship.
 With all the commotion, he had forgotten to think.